-Candidates are required to have an NREMT application ID number and must meet the following requirements to be eligible for the national registration as an EMT.
+Individuals applying for EMT registration must meet the following requirements to be eligible for the national registration as an EMT.

-- 1. Applicant must be 16 years of age or older.
-The NREMT does not certify applicants under the age of 16.
-For students who are not 16, upon successful course completion and passing the NREMT exams they will become North Dakota certified as an EMT.
-As they near their 16th birthday the applicant can contact the NREMT for certification, provided they completed the EMT course in the past two (2) years. - 2.
+- 1. Applicant must be 18 years of age or older.
+The NREMT does not certify applicants under the age of 18.
+For students who are not 18, upon successful course completion and passing the NREMT exams they will become North Dakota certified as an EMT.
+As they near their 18th birthday the applicant can contact the NREMT for certification, provided they completed the EMT course in the past two (2) years.
+If the psychomotor test was completed more than twelve (12) months ago the applicant must re-test the state psychomotor exam to become eligible for NREMT certification. - 2.
 Successfully complete, within the last two (2) years, a state-approved National EMS Standard EMT education program, as developed and promulgated by the U.S. Department of Transportation. - Candidates who are not state certified and fail to become registered within two (2) years following EMT course completion must retake the entire EMT education program. - If the candidate's initial training is beyond two (2) years and the candidate has maintained state certification, the candidate must complete a current state approved EMT refresher training program. - If the candidate's initial training is beyond two (2) years and state certification has not been maintained, the candidate must complete the entire EMT education program. - 3.
-Applicants are required to successfully complete, within the past two (2) years a psychomotor examination that equals or exceeds the established criteria of the National Registry. - 4.
+Applicants are required to successfully complete, within the past twelve (12) months, all sections of a state-approved EMT psychomotor examination that equals or exceeds the established criteria of the National Registry. - 4.
 Truthfully complete the Licensing Action and Felony statements on the application and submit the requested documentation if necessary. - 5.
 Submission of current approved CPR credential for the professional rescuer.
 Verification may be in the form of an instructor signature or copies of both sides of a current card which attests to competency over the following skills: adult, 1 and 2 person CPR, child and infant CPR; adult/child/infant obstructed airway maneuvers. - 6.
 Submission of an acceptable application attesting to the satisfaction of the above requirements. - 7.
-A non-refundable/non-transferable application fee (money order or credit card only) is paid to the National Registry of Emergency Medical Technicians and submitted with the application to cover processing of the application. - 8.
+A non-refundable/non-transferable application fee of \$80.00 (as of 2017) (money order or credit card only).
+This fee is payable to the National Registry of Emergency Medical Technicians and submitted with the application to cover processing of the application. - 8.
 Successfully complete the above requirements and the National Registry EMT cognitive examination.